 Our Verdict

-Kit & Kaboodle dry cat food receives the Cat Food Advisor rating, 1.5 stars.
+Kit & Kaboodle dry product range is made of three recipes which all receive the Cat Food Advisor rating, 1.5 stars.

 This range of food does not contain quality animal meat but instead is made up of a combination of corn and meal, along with animal by-products.